 I have a guest, Heidi, staying over, and she absolutely loved this Adai, as did Desi, so I guess it turned out all right.
-I served it with some sambar and green coriander-coconut chutney for a wonderful and healthy Friday night meal.
+I served it with some coconut chutney for a wonderful and healthy Friday night meal.

 As always, I spread the Adai out very thin to make it extra-crispy, although most traditional versions of Adai tend to be thicker.
 It's really up to you and your tastes.